disorderedmaterials/dissolve/web/docs/userguide/modules/analysis/clustering/_index.md

 |`ExportAnalysis`|`boolean`|`false`|Calculates and exports the radius of gyration - cluster mass and the fractal dimension.|
 |`MinGyrationSize`|`integer`|`10`|Sets the lower size limit for radius of gyration calculation and fractal dimension.|

-Within the `Visualisation` tab under `Output` there exists one other export related function: `Export View the XYZ`.
+Within the `Visualisation` tab under `Output` there exists one other export related function: `Export View to XYZ`.
 This is fairly self explanatory; it will write an XYZ file containing the current set of molecules shown in the viewer.
 This XYZ can then be added back into Dissolve in a new configuration for analysis by other modules if desired, or used however elsewhere.

 ### A note on coordination numbers